mythaxis/mythaxis.github.io/content/issue-25/Plague Rooster.md

 And without fail,\
-the tamest colds\
+The tamest colds\
-would strike us dead in droves
+Would strike us dead in droves

 But it was Lord Rooster we feared the most\
 For though his wings couldn't take him far\
-the little birds he consorted with\
+The little birds he consorted with\
 Were numerous as the stars